For the best web experience, please use IE11+, Chrome, Firefox, or Safari

 Location-based

 Location-based MFA usually looks at a user’s IP address and, if possible, their geo location.
-This information can be used to simply block a user’s access if their location information does not match what is specified on a whitelist or it might be used as an additional form of authentication in addition to other factors such as a password or OTP to confirm that user’s identity.
+This information can be used to simply block a user’s access if their location information does not match what is specified on a Allow List or it might be used as an additional form of authentication in addition to other factors such as a password or OTP to confirm that user’s identity.

 Adaptive Authentication or Risk-based Authentication